-Our foothold in the region has been completely annihilated and all that could be salvaged from this debacle were your core forces.
+In any case, our presence in the region has been almost completely annihilated; all that could be salvaged from this debacle were your core forces of Armeegruppe Sud.

-The situation in the East is dire, but we have received some good news.
-The Russian counter-offensive at Kharkov has been utterly smashed by von Manstein’s Army Group South!
-This victory has stabilized the situation, but ultimately resolved nothing.

-So now you must drive a new offensive against the Bolshevik menace.
-At Kursk!
+So now, Generaloberst, your leadership is required to mount a new offensive against the Bolshevik menace at Kursk!